 The critters which we spot on these dives are rarely seen by other divers – which makes these dives an extremely special event, and a must for underwater photographers.
 Some of the most impressive larvae we encounter includes; mototi octopus, mantis shrimps, snake blennies, coconut octopus, flying gurnards and an array of other fish, crustaceans and cephalopods – we have even encountered paper nautilus before, just beneath the surface.

-A minimum of 2 divers are required and there is a US $75 per person surcharge.
 For more information about blackwater or bonfire diving in the Lembeh Strait contact us.

 At Lembeh Resort we are proud to offer the widest range of night dives available including dusk and night dives, mandarin fish dives, fluo dives, bonfire dives, and blackwater dives.
 We offer these additional options because so many of Lembeh’s critters are active after sunset – and critters are our passion!